 Do you need to learn more about older adult legal issues that affect caregivers?
-In this education module you’ll find an overview of legal documents that may be important in ensuring the legal and financial security of your family member.
+In this education module you’ll find an overview of legal issues for caregivers and documents that may be important in ensuring the legal and financial security of your family member.
 Also included are tips on storing and accessing completed legal documents and where to find information on obtaining assistance and benefits you may qualify for.

 Note: Content reviewed periodically with the assistance of attorneys with elder law experience.
 This site provides general information and is not intended to be legal or financial advice.
 Contact an attorney or your local area agency on aging for general assistance and referral to elder law attorneys or legal aid organizations.